terrytianyuzhang/Sieve/README.md

 I am planning to add some visulization functions for feature selection.

+## Computationally tractable:
-##Computationally tractable: the time and space expense both scale linearly in sample size and the number of basis functions specified by the users.
+The time and space expense both scale linearly in sample size and the number of basis functions specified by the users.
 Can directly handle 10k x 100 (sample size x dimension of features) data science problems.

+## Theoretically guaranteed:
-##Theoretically guaranteed: adaptive to the number of features/predictors truly associated with the outcome.
+Adaptive to the number of features/predictors truly associated with the outcome.
 Can achieve the information lower bounds (minimax rate) of estimation in many cases.

 What we are doing: generating basis functions (something like multivariate Fourier basis), put everything in a LASSO solver (thank you glmnet!).
 That's it.